lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 {{?RFC8358}} specifies the conventions for digital signatures on Internet-Drafts.
-This is one of the intended use cases for the general document signing extended key purpose described in this document.
+This is one of the intended use cases for the general document signing key purpose described in this document.
-{{RFC8358}} uses CMS to digitally sign a wide array of files such as ASCII, PDF, EPUB, HTML etc. Currently, there are no specification regarding extended key purposes for certificates signing those files except those which are defined by the software vendor.
+{{RFC8358}} uses CMS to digitally sign a wide array of files such as ASCII, PDF, EPUB, HTML etc. Currently, there are no specification regarding key purposes for certificates signing those files except those which are defined by the software vendor.

 The signed contents of Internet-Drafts are primarily intended to be